SudarshiniM/PDFGPT/README.md

 * **User-Friendly GUI:** Built with CustomTkinter for a modern look and feel.

 ## Limitations

-* The system is currently designed to process and respond to English language PDF documents only.
-Even if a non-English PDF is uploaded, the system will attempt to answer questions in English, which may result in inaccurate or nonsensical responses.
+* **Language Support:** The system is currently designed to process and respond to PDF documents written in English only.
+While it may attempt to answer questions about non-English PDFs, this can lead to inaccurate or nonsensical responses.
-* The system does not process or respond to PDFs containing only images.
-It relies on text extraction.
+* **Image-Based PDFs:** The system cannot process or provide responses for PDFs that consist solely of images.
+It relies on the extraction of text content.
-* The system does not store or persist chat history.
-Conversations are not accessible after the application is closed or the chat session is ended.
+* **Chat History:** The system does not store or save chat history.
+Conversation logs are not retained once the application is closed or the chat session ends.
 ## Prerequisites

 * Python 3.x